-No matter which social media channel you use, you will see an excerpt of the best moments of the others.
+No matter which social media channel you use, the only thing you’ll see are excerpts of the best moments of others.
 People will rarely share, if not never, the times when they are having an argument with their spouse or show us a picture of their dirty bathroom.
 You won’t see a picture of your favorite Instagram model without the perfect amount of makeup, would you?
 It’s like everyone is perfect on social media.

-So all this awesomeness, all these years spent blinding pursuing grades on paper are making us think that we should always produce great work, look amazing, and make sure we carefully hide any flaws from the outside world.
-Everything that we do should be marvelous, extraordinary good.
+So all this awesomeness, all these years spent blindly pursuing grades on paper are making us think that we should always produce great work, look amazing, and make sure we carefully hide any flaws from the outside world.
+Everything we do should be marvelous, extraordinary, exceptionally good.
 If there is even a small chance that you won’t be able to execute a task flawlessly, best not do it.
 This is how our minds begin to think at a certain point.

-The above is actually the reason a lot of people will never start their own venture.
+The above is actually the reason a lot of people will never start their own business, no matter how much they want.
 Write a blog post.
 Speak in front of others.
 Express their true feelings.